alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 You must:

-- install and configure the [MySQL command line (CLI) tools](https://dev.mysql.com/downloads/utilities/) [external link] on your local machine (configuration options vary depending on operating system and version)
+- install and configure the [MySQL command line (CLI) tools](https://dev.mysql.com/downloads/utilities/) on your local machine (configuration options vary depending on operating system and version)
 - [log into Cloud Foundry](/get_started.html#set-up-command-line)
 - [create the new PaaS-hosted MySQL database](/deploying_services/mysql/#set-up-a-mysql-service)
 - [target the space](/deploying_apps.html#set-a-target) where your new database is located